DanDobrick/stagehand/README.md

 3. ~~Enable arbitrary applications to be opened via YAML file~~
 4. ~~Position terminal window based on YAML file~~
 5. ~Update YAML file with `add` command~
-6. Implement `position` command.
+6. Record window position with command line
-7. "Not scriptable" positioning and directions to README
+7. Implement `position` command.
-7. Add testing
+8. "Not scriptable" positioning and directions to README
-8. Record window position with command line
+9. Add testing
-9. Allow user to specify yaml filename (still in directory)
+10. Allow user to specify yaml filename (still in directory)
-10. Allow user to specify default directory for yaml files
+11. Allow user to specify default directory for yaml files
   - My idea was to write something to the default yaml file telling the program to look elsewhere

 Eventually